-In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the Organization's ability to continue as a going concern for one year after the date that the financial statements are issued.
+In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the Foundation's ability to continue as a going concern for one year after the date that the financial statements are issued.

-Mayer Hoffman McCann P.C.
-An Independent CPA Firm 4722 N. 24th Street, Suite 300 Phoenix, AZ 85016

-Phone: 602.264.6835 Fax: 602.265.7631 mhmcpa.com
+4722 N. 24th St., Suite 300 Phoenix, AZ 85016 Phone: 602.264.6835 Fax: 602.265.7631 cbizcpas.com